-Data protection and management is vital to modern IT environments and organizations know this.
-Data protection regulations mandate the need for organizations to prevent data breaches and well publicized data breaches are regularly making headline news, with negative reputational effects for those affected.
-Through the life cycle of data, organizations will have to take different actions to ensure data is managed correctly, two such methods are data backup and data archiving and while they can be similar they are not the same.
+Data protection and management is vital to modern IT environments, and organisations know this.
+Data protection regulations mandate the need for organisations to prevent data breaches and well publicised data breaches are regularly making headline news, with negative reputational effects for those affected.
+Through the life cycle of data, organisations will have to take different actions to ensure data is managed correctly.
+Two such methods are data backup and data archiving and while they can be similar they are not the same.

-There are several methods that can be used to archive data, typically all resulting in an off-site copy of data being kept for a set retention period as identified by the organization.
-Historically only enterprise organizations with large budgets and huge data sets had a requirement for archiving and it was fulfilled through on-site solutions.
-These enterprise archiving solutions often utilized tape as a medium to store archive data; to store this off site securely then involved a member of staff or a third-party organization manually moving the tape to a secure location.
+There are several methods that can be used to archive data, typically all resulting in an off-site copy of data being kept for a set retention period as identified by the organisation.
+Historically only enterprise organisations with large budgets and huge data sets had a requirement for archiving and it was fulfilled through on-site solutions.
+These enterprise archiving solutions often utilised tape as a medium to store archive data; to securely store this off site then involved a member of staff or a third-party organisation manually moving the tape to a secure location.
 More modern archiving methods often rely on the use of cloud technologies.
-Cloud-based archiving solutions automate the process that takes data off-site, often speeding up the time taken to archive data.
+Cloud-based archiving solutions automate the process that takes data off site, often speeding up the time taken to archive data.

-Data backup is a primary function of all IT teams whether at an enterprise organisation or an SME/SMB, charity or public-sector organization.
+Data backup is a primary function of all IT teams whether at an enterprise organisation or an SME/SMB, charity or public-sector organisation.
 Similar to archiving, over the years methods of how backup can be done have evolved.
-Historically organizations would back up to removable hardware such as tape or to an appliance or dedicated server on site.
-These processes utilized local speeds and were not limited by internet connection in any way, but left organizations susceptible to full site loss if a copy of data was not replicated or taken off site.
+Historically organisations would back up to removable hardware such as tape or to an appliance or dedicated server on site.
+These processes utilised local speeds and were not limited by internet connection in any way, but left organisations susceptible to full site loss if a copy of data was not replicated or taken off site.
 As with archiving this could be done manually or by a third-party organisation.

-More modern methods of backing up data will often utilize cloud platforms, public or private, as a means of storing a copy of data securely off site.
-This more automated process has benefits in reducing the possibility of human error, cutting the total time taken to back data up off-site and less management time.
-A hybrid approach is often taken, giving organizations the ability to keep an on-site copy of backup data for faster restores while keeping the resiliency of an off-site cloud backup solution.
+More modern methods of backing up data will often utilise cloud platforms, public or private, as a means of storing a copy of data securely off site.
+This more automated process has benefits in reducing the possibility of human error, cutting the total time taken to back data up off site and less management time.
+A hybrid approach is often taken, giving organisations the ability to keep an on-site copy of backup data for faster restores while keeping the resiliency of an off-site cloud backup solution.

-Data archiving and data backup typically take similar methodology, however they are not the same and fundamentally serve different purposes for organizations.
+Data archiving and data backup typically take similar methodology.
+However they are not the same and fundamentally serve different purposes for organisations.